 Gay cafes in Barcelona

 Gay spaces are often saturated with heavy drinking or nightlife.
 So, it's refreshing for a city to create queer-friendly spaces that offer a quiet and safe refuge.
-Cafes are a great place to bring along a book, pop in some headphones and just zone out.
-Or, a chilled place to meet up with that Grindr date… Here are some of our favourite gay cafes in Barcelona:
+Cafes are a great place to bring along a book, pop in some headphones, and just zone out.
+Or, a chilled place to meet up with that Grindr date… Here are some of our favorite gay cafes in Barcelona:

 One of the best places to get great cocktails for just €3!
 As such, Belladona is always busy with both locals and foreigners.
 You can also order tapas here if you want a bite to eat.
 Belladona is open daily from around 5pm to 3am and is located at Carrer de la Diputació, 222.

 Delicious tapas and some yummy gin cocktails to rival the GinGin Bar just around the corner.
 El Patio is open daily from around 6 pm to 2/3 am and is located at Carrer del Consell de Cent, 273.

 When it comes to nightlife, no one does it better than the gays.
 In Barcelona, its Latin flair and hunky local lads only amplify its fabulousness!
 And if it couldn't get more amazing.
 The barmen are very generous with drink portions here, so a single G+T feels more like a double serving.
 For more, check out our comprehensive guide to the best gay bars of Barcelona.

 The gay scene of Barcelona is one of the best in the world but it can be overwhelming for first-timers.
 Having a local gay guide showing you the best gay hangouts and being part of a big gay group will definitely help you ease into Barcelona's gay nightlife.

 Here are some of our favorite gay bars in Barcelona, all located in the Gaixample area.
 Note that the awesome People Lounge gay bar has closed down for good.